-Streets of New Capenna is the second Standard Magic: The Gathering set releasing in 2022.
-Set in a new location, in an as-yet-undisclosed plane, it will sweep us to the gritty alleyways and glamorous locales of the titular metropolis.
-In a far cry from the usual MTG fantasy themes, expect to see lots of art deco architecture, film noir aesthetics, and a fair few demonic beings, as well as a suspicious absence of angels.
+Streets of New Capenna was the second Standard Magic: The Gathering set released in 2022.
+Set in a new location, a booming city on a devastated plane, it swept us through the gritty alleyways and glamorous locales of its titular metropolis.
+A far cry from the usual MTG fantasy themes, New Capenna featured art deco architecture, film noir aesthetics, and a fair few demonic beings, as well as a suspicious absence of angels.

-As we’re now racing along towards the set’s release, and the first spoilers have arrived, we’re able fill you on plenty of details about Streets of New Capenna’s factions, characters, cards, and story.
-To set the scene, we know it takes place in a city that was built by angels but has fallen to the grip of five demon crime families battling for street supremacy.
-The Planeswalker Elspeth Tirel has some special interest in the city, too, while the demon Ob Nixilis looks to be tied up with the gangsters as a shadowy ‘Adversary’.
+Read on, and we’ll fill you in on plenty of details about Streets of New Capenna’s factions, characters, cards, and story.
+To set the scene, the set takes place in a city that built by angels, that fell to the grip of five demon crime families battling for street supremacy.
+The Planeswalker Elspeth Tirel had some special interest in the city, too, while the demon Ob Nixilis looked to be tied up with the gangsters as a shadowy ‘Adversary’.

 Streets of New Capenna release date

-As announced through the Weekly MTG YouTube show in February, Streets of New Capenna will be released in late April 2022.
-It’s coming to MTG Arena on April 28, just one day before the global tabletop release on April 29.
-The set’s five Commander decks, one for each of the Streets of New Capenna factions, will also release on April 29.
+Streets of New Capenna was released in late April.
+It came to MTG Arena on April 28, 2022 just one day before the global tabletop release on April 29.
+The set’s five Commander decks, one for each of the Streets of New Capenna factions, also dropped on April 29.

-A week of prerelease events will take place before that, beginning on April 22.
-As usual, there’ll be a few weeks of card previews in the run-up to the set’s release.
-While plenty of card spoilers have already been shown, officially spoiler season for Streets of New Capenna kicks off in full on April 7.
+A week of prerelease events took place before that, beginning on April 22.
+As usual, there were a few weeks of card previews in the run-up to the set’s release.

-Other Streets of New Capenna spoilers include full-art land cards, a cycle of three-colour triome lands, and a new enchantment card, Brokers Ascendancy.
-These were all shown off in a Weekly MTG stream on March 3.
+Other Streets of New Capenna spoilers include full-art land cards, a cycle of three-colour triome lands, and a cycle of Ascendancy enchantments.

 Moving along to the five triomes, these three-colour lands match up with the five three-colour crime families that hold New Capenna in their grip (more on them below).
 Each one depicts a location of importance to its family, from Xander’s Lounge for the Maestros, to Raffine’s Tower for the Obscura.
 As you may have noticed, each one also features the name of its family’s demonic leader.